Queen Street, Auckland: Upgrade priorities

 To accommodate construction work, Auckland City Council reduced traffic lanes for vehicles to one lane in each direction in early 2007.
 A proposal was made for this to become permanent, with extended public transport provisions such as bus lanes and cycle lanes proposed for the outer lanes.
 Also proposed was a 30 km/h speed limit.
 Committee discussions and public consultation resulted in four physical lanes being retained, mainly to safeguard the street layout for future public transport options such as light rail.

 The changes included further improvements to pedestrian facilities, with the total footpath area increasing by 20% to almost 14,000 m2, and longer traffic signal phases for pedestrians, while three new signalised pedestrian crossings were introduced mid-block, at accident 'black spots'.
 Also undertaken was a reduction of on-street parking spaces from 81 to 51, part of the prioritisation for pedestrians.
 The remaining spaces became dedicated short-term parking (i.e. drop-offs, loading).
 Not included in the design were dedicated bus bays, noted as a serious oversight by some critics, causing potential delays on the proposed bus lanes.

+Shooting

+On 20 July 2023, a mass shooting involving a construction site on the northern end of Queen Street occurred, resulting in the deaths of three people, including the shooter.